gservers/boxduino/README.md

 * Power off: 5x click
 * Power on: Hold the button (while off)
 * Serial debug: 6x click
+* Suprise: decrease power to minimum and short click ;)
 * Wakeup the screen: 1x click

-Check Issues for ToDo list and feel free to add new suggestions!
+##Check Issues for ToDo list and feel free to add new suggestions!